jxjo/Xoptfoil2/README.md

   - bump detection for Hicks Henne shape type
   - max curvature at trailing edge
 * Rerun optimization with refined targets
-* 'Worker' tool for automization of typical tasks
+* Worker tool for automization of typical tasks

 ## Documentation